 The personalised mode is useful if you know you have specific periods either in your retail energy plan, or in the way you consume your energy, that are advantageous for charging or discharging your battery.

-A few such examples of energy plans are OVO Energy's Free 3 Plan which gives free energy between 11am and 2pm, or Globird's Zero Hero Plan which gives the same free window, but also pays you $1/day to stay off the grid between 6pm and 8pm (coupled with a 'super export' rate of $0.15/kWh during the same time period).
-It's worth checking the rest of the rates for these plans, to make sure it's right for you and your circumstances, but it's simple to set these schedules up to great effect in our app.
+- Globird's Zero Hero Plan which gives the same free window, but also pays you $1/day to stay off the grid between 6pm and 8pm (coupled with a 'super export' rate of $0.15/kWh during the same time period).

 You might also have an EV, and have a tariff with both the free window, AND a cheap overnight charging rate.
 In which case, you might want to set multiple schedules.